web-infra-dev/modern.js/website/module-tools/docs/en/guide/basic/command-preview.md

 In addition to the above, module projects also support `platform` build mode, which can be used to perform build tasks for other tools.
 For example, it is currently officially supported to start a Storybook build task to generate Storybook products by executing the `modern build --platform` or `modern build --platform storybook` commands after installing the `@modern-js/plugin-storybook` plugin.

 :::tip{title=Note}
-When executing a Storybook build, it needs to read the project's build product.
-So **when running the `modern build --platform` command to start a Storybook build, run `modern build` once to ensure that the source build product exists**.
+When executing a Storybook build, it may need to read the project's build product.
+So **when the `modern build --platform` command is executed to start a Storybook build, the `modern build --watch` program is automatically executed first to ensure the existence of the source build product**.
 :::

 ## `modern new`